 About Woodland Park Zoo

 Seattle’s Woodland Park Zoo is a 92-acre urban oasis visited by over 1 million people a year.
-The Zoo is open every day except Christmas Day, December 25.
-There are two entrances to the park:
+The site dates back to the city’s early history.
+Over the decades, the park has undergone many changes

 History of Woodland Park Zoo